-It has been known for many years that chicks and rats fed raw soybean flour developed large pancreases with increased capacity to secrete digestive enzymes (9, 17, 82, 104).
-This was found due to the presence of active trypsin inhibitor (TI) and the effect could be reproduced by a variety of purified TIs (87, 116) and in a variety of animal species, but with most subsequent work in rats (54, 104, 159).
-Green and Lyman (42) showed that soybean trypsin inhibitor (SBTI) stimulated pancreatic secretion and presented evidence for а feedback mechanism in which active trypsin in the gut lumen inhibited pancreatic secretion.
+(TI) and the effect could be reproduced by a variety of purified TIs (99, 129) and in a variety of animal species, but with most subsequent work in rats (62, 116, 174).
+Green and Lyman (49) showed that soybean trypsin inhibitor (SBTI) stimulated pancreatic secretion and presented evidence for a feedback mechanism in which active trypsin in the gut lumen inhibited pancreatic secretion.
 Thus, the feedback loop works to maintain an adequate level of trypsin and other proteases in the intestinal lumen.
-With the development of sensitive and specific CCK assays it was shown that release of CCK is part of the feedback loop (39, 70).
-Diversion of bile pancreatic juice also stimulates CCK release and pancreatic growth by removing active trypsin from the duodenum (2, 18, 38, 117, 146).
-Further information and references on this feedback loop can be found in (69, 76).
+With the development of sensitive and specific CCK assays it was shown that release of CCK is part of the feedback loop (46, 80).
+Diversion of bile pancreatic juice from the duodenum to the lower intestine also stimulates CCK release and pancreatic growth by removing active trypsin from the duodenum (4, 21, 44, 130, 159).
+Further information and references on this feedback loop can be found in (79.
+87).

 The feeding of either natural or orally active chemical trypsin inhibitors such as camostat (also known as FOY-305) can be used as a model to stimulate CCK driven pancreatic adaptive growth.

-The effects are bigger than the response to exogenous CCK which will stimulate pancreatic growth when given 2 or 3 times a day (24, 101, 136) probably because of desensitization to large exogenous boluses of CCK.
-Rodent and hamster pancreases will double in size in about a week in response to feeding TI (Figure 3) and the growth the relative amount dependent on species.
-Current evidence suggests islet morphology and insulin content of the pancreas are unaffected (94).
-Coadministration of CCK antagonists block the effect of TI (25, 155).
-In rats the action of CCK was shown to be directly on acinar cells (158).
-In mice the effect of TI is not seen following the genetic deletion of either CCK or the CCK receptor (64, 125, 143).
-In both rats and mice the adaptive growth is reversible and when the TI is removed the pancreas returns to its original size (21, 105, 106).
-No dependence on secretin was seen in mice as TI had similar effects in mice where secretin signaling was genetically deleted (120).
-The evidence as to whether such a feedback loop involving CCK occurs in humans is mixed and may involve proteases other than trypsin (36, 72, 73).
+The effects are bigger than the response to exogenous CCK which will stimulate pancreatic growth when given 2 or 3 times a day (28, 113, 149) probably because of desensitization to large exogenous boluses of CCK.
+Rodent and hamster pancreases will double in size in about a week in response to feeding TI (Figure 3) and the growth consists of hypertrophy and hyperplasia with the relative amount dependent on species.
+Current evidence suggests islet morphology and insulin content of the pancreas are unaffected (106).
+Coadministration of CCK antagonists block the effect of TI (30, 170).
+In rats the action of CCK was shown to be directly on acinar cells (173).
+In mice the effect of TI is not seen following the genetic deletion of either CCK or the CCK receptor (74,

+138, 156).
+In both rats and mice the adaptive growth is reversible and when the TI is removed the pancreas returns to its original size (25, 117, 118).
+No dependence on secretin was seen in mice as TI had similar effects in mice where secretin signaling was genetically deleted (133).
+The evidence as to whether such a feedback loop involving CCK occurs in humans is mixed and may involve proteases other than trypsin (41, 82, 83).

-Figure 3.
-Adaptive growth of mouse pancreas and change in plasma CCK in response to feeding a chemical trypsin inhibitor, camostat.
-Data from (143).
+in plasma CCK in response to feeding a chemical trypsin inhibitor, camostat.
+Data from Tashiro et al. (156).